Tour of Idaho

 about (1400 miles is a long way to stand on your

 pegs).
 Please snap a selfie with the folks at any of these

 establishments that support the Tour and post on our Facebook page.

 in Pocatello, please be sure to patronize these supporters of the Tour

 kicking in and the sun is coming up.
 That last part is important

 because things get very interesting west of

-Falls if you hit the desert sand much after noon on most summer days.
+Falls if you hit the desert sand in the heat of the afternoon on most

 at any reasonable